gavingu2255-ai/WLM-Project-Inner-Physics/00_Overview/00_What_Is_Inner_Physics.md

+Project Mission: Decoding the Generative Model of Being

+Most systems study the content of consciousness.
+Inner Physics studies the engine.
+By defining the API of perception and emotion, we transition from "living a narrative" to "observing a rendering."

+Current Objective: Seeking a Bridge to 2D Physical Publication.
+The engine is ready; the interface (WLM) is live.
+We need a high-bandwidth channel to manifest the full 220,000-word specification into the physical textual repository of human history.

+---

 00 · What Is Inner Physics?
 The Physics Layer of Human Experience
 Inner Physics is the structural description of how experience is generated.